Availability: In stock

 Now add 30g RYE flour (and this has the be 100% rye!) and beat them together vigorously with a fork, taking care to fully aerate the starter.
 Only use rye flour to keep your starter at 100% rye flour with no other flours added to it.
 You can of course bake bread with all sorts of flour, but keep the starter clean.
 It has grown on rye flour and the microbial communtiy and yeasts are adapted to the rye flour and its particular nutrients.
 Therefore it stays strong and active and produces great bread.

 Seal the jar and leave the starter at room temperature.
-You should see bubbles forming and the starter should increase in volume.
-Once it is nice and active (5-12 hours) and has doubled in volume it is ready to use.You need to refresh your starter once a week if you don’t have time to use it to bake bread.
+You should see bubbles forming.
+Once it is nice and active (5-12 hours) it is ready to use.You need to refresh your starter once a week if you don’t have time to use it to bake bread.
 When you bake bread the starter is refreshed anyways before going back into the fridge.

 Sourdough Baking Ingredients and Equipment